 - Perform parental obligations such as enrollment and attendance in school programs, PTA meetings and the like

 - Attend to medical, social, spiritual and recreational needs of the child

 - Oher similar circumstances necessary in the performance of parental duties and responsibilities where physical presence of the parent is required

 DSWD added that the head of agency or office concerned may determine whether granting of parental leave is proper or may conduct the necessary investigation to ascertain if grounds for termination of the privilege exist.

-How to Avail the Comprehensive Help Package?
+How to Avail the Comprehensive Help Package for Solo Parents?

 If the solo parent falls below poverty threshold set by NEDA and assessed by the Social Worker in their area, he or she can apply for the comprehensive assistance package by inquiring directly at the following agencies: